hdng/clonevol/README.md

 ```

-If you want to plot only the trees:
+If you want to plot only the trees, run this:

 ```{r}
 pdf('output/trees.pdf', width=3, height=5, useDingbats=F)